 In Germany, education is compulsory and usually begins for children at the age of six.
-Home-schooling is not an option, which the state justifies by its duty to educate.
-However, education is primarily the responsibility of the sixteen German states, the Bundesländer.
-So how does the German school system work, and what is education like in Germany?
+Homeschooling is not an option.
+It is illegal in the country (with very rare exceptions in case of health reasons) and all pupils must attend school.
+Education is highly regarded, especially public, and is primarily the responsibility of the sixteen German states, the Bundesländer So how does the German school system work, and what is education like in Germany?

 The structure of the German school system

 Education in Germany actually begins with nursery school as early as the age of one and up to age six.
-A Kinderkrippe (literally: “crib”) is usually for younger children of eight weeks up to three years, followed by Kindergarten from age two or three to six years.
-A Kindertagesstätte is a children’s daycare centre where the kids can stay longer than just the usual half day.
+A Kinderkrippe (literally: “crib”) is usually for younger children of eight weeks up to three years, to which Kindergarten follows from age two or three to six years.
+A Kindertagesstätte is a children’s daycare center where the kids can stay longer than just the usual half day.
 Though many parents apply as early as possible, preschool is optional in Germany.

 Elementary school: Grundschule